 Long considered the “gold standard” in luxury vinyl plank (LVP) flooring in the U.K., Karndean Designflooring is now an emerging brand here on the other side of the Pond.

-Over the past 40 years, the company has built a great reputation for making realistic luxury vinyl flooring products, and were one of the first manufacturers to introduce the “loose lay” LVP concept.
+Over the past 40 years, the company has built a great reputation for making realistic luxury vinyl flooring products and was one of the first manufacturers to introduce the “loose lay” LVP concept.
 More on that in a moment.

 Sure, there are plenty of brands offering LVP (also called LVT) products, but what makes Karndean Designflooring different?
 Perhaps more importantly, do consumers love or hate those differences?
 Let’s take a closer look at Karndean.